isomerpages/enterprisesg-cpso/_about-us/FAQ/For Suppliers.md

 their goods with the CPSO.
 However, they must ensure that the end users of such goods are not consumers.
-This could be done by vetting potential buyers or limiting sales channels to ensure the CGs are only for use or installed in non-households.
-A CG that is eventually used by consumers downstream for <strong>home</strong> use will require the SAFETY Mark.</p>
+This could be done by vetting potential buyers or limiting sales channels to ensure the CGs are only for use or installed in non-households.</p>
+<p></p>
+<p>However, if a CG eventually ends up being supplied to <strong>consumers</strong> for <strong>home</strong> use,
-<p>For example, if a supplier sells washing machines to a condominium developer
-to be placed inside the condominium units, the washing machines will require a SAFETY Mark.
-One party in the supply chain (e.g. the supplier or the condominium developer) must register the washing machine before it reaches consumers.</p>
+it will require the SAFETY Mark at the point of supply to consumers.
+For example, if a supplier sells a CG to a downstream retailer, the CG will require a SAFETY Mark before they end up being supplied to consumers.
+Only one party in the supply chain (i.e. either the supplier or downstream retailer) will need to register the CG with a SAFETY Mark before it ends up being supplied to consumers.</p>
 </div>
 </details>
 </div>